ricpol/pygrister/readme.rst

 Install.
 --------

+Any feedback and contribution is *very welcome* at this stage!

-Right now, Pygrister is in beta stage, meaning that the overall interface should be fairly stable but I still make no promises about further changes.
+Right now, Pygrister is in beta stage, meaning that the overall interface should be fairly stable but I make no promises about further changes.
+The new Scim api support is still *very* experimental.

 You can install Pygrister from PyPI::